RedFalconKen/JustaLadder/README.md

 Originally sourced from: https://github.com/BohemiaInteractive/DayZ-Samples/tree/master/Test_Ladders

 Feel free to change, modify, fold, spindle, and/or mutilate however you see fit.
-This is mod is free for all to use and enjoy.
+This mod is free for all to use and enjoy.
 Repacking of this mod is allowed.

 For information on this and other mods that I've created, join my Discord https://discord.gg/U6jHPg3Q3u